Edward Cadbury: Biography

 Edward Cadbury was the eldest son of George Cadbury and his first wife, Mary (née Tylor).
 He grew up in the house which is now occupied by the Woodbrooke Quaker Study Centre near Birmingham, England, and around 1890 studied in London and Germany.

-Cadbury joined the family business of Cadbury Brothers in 1893, becoming a managing director in 1899 and chairman in 1937, retiring in 1943.
+After being educated at Leighton Park School, Cadbury joined the family business of Cadbury Brothers in 1893, becoming a managing director in 1899 and chairman in 1937, retiring in 1943.
 He was chairman of the Daily News Ltd from 1911 to 1930.
 Cadbury was also one of the founders of Selly Oak Colleges, which merged into the University of Birmingham, and was the first Chairman and Treasurer of Council of Selly Oak Colleges.

-Cadbury's research interest were in "economics, management and organisations... including workers' welfare and women's employment rights."
+Cadbury's research interests were in "economics, management and organisations... including workers' welfare and women's employment rights."

 In response to Taylor's time studies and his concept of scientific management, Cadbury criticized Taylor for transferring employee skills and initiatives from the individual worker to management.
 This argument was published in Cadbury's essay "Some Principles of Industrial Organisation: The Case for and against Scientific Management" in 1914.